Resources for a better world: ecology, happiness, life, art, spirit and mind, books, musics, movies...

 Happily my parents had a good opinion about this encounter with somebody able to express herself neatly in a written message.
 As they just bough a new car, they gave me the old to visit Tuima.
 But they also warned me that encounters on Internet were often very deceiving!
 So, one morning, I was somewhat wondering while travelling through my loved Brittany.

-At the given place, I easily found the address, but suddenly a curious shyness invaded me: I no longer dared to approach to less than ten metres of Tuima's house!
-If was an unexpected feeling, surprisingly strong, which left me paralysed, my heart beating.
-Happily, Tuima, who was waiting me, went out herself, and this released the situation.
+At the given place, I easily found the address, but suddenly a curious shyness invaded me: I no longer dared to approach less than ten metres of Tuima's house!
+If was an unexpected feeling, surprisingly strong, which left me paralyzed, my heart beating.
+Happily, Tuima, who was waiting for me, went out herself, and this released the situation.

 Discreetly, I noted that her look, and especially her eyes, were very elvish.
 But above all, seeing her, I immediately thought «her she is».